 Behaviour as a Means of Communication

-When your child displays meltdowns and mood swings, this does not necessarily mean he or she is being naughty, or seeking attention, as may be assumed.
-Rather, this can be their way of communicating something to you.
-Instead of punishment and chastisement, could it be that what they are really asking for is connection, support and understanding?
+When your child displays meltdowns and mood swings, this does not necessarily mean he or she is being naughty, or “attention seeking”.
+Rather, this can be their way of trying to tell you something.
+Could it be that what they are really asking for is connection, support and understanding?

 Challenging behaviours may indicate that a child has had a shock or some other overwhelming experience during infancy or early childhood.
 As a result, their nervous system is easily triggered into going into sensory overload.